 A trip to South India has a lot to offer – from tranquillity of forests to charm of sizzling beaches and from lost kingdoms to chills of a hill station.
 Visit Kerala, Coorg, Ooty, Mysore, or Kodaikanal.
 Book holiday packages inclusive of airport transfers, cab, resort, sightseeing, and meals.

 A quaint and not so popular hill station, Coorg is aptly called ‘Scotland of India’.
-Its surreal beauty makes it one of the most fascinating places to visit in Karnataka in summer.
+Its surreal beauty makes it one of the most fascinating tourist places in Karnataka.
 Endowed with coffee estates full of aroma, luxuriant greenery dotting the mountains, and stunning waterfalls plunging down the misty mountains, Coorg charms each and every one of its visitors.

-Thrilling treks along the winding trails of the coffee & spice plantations, visit to elephant camp, coracle rides in the river, wildlife sanctuaries, monasteries and local Madikeri market – all together contribute to make the holiday fascinating and exhilarating.
+Thrilling treks along the winding trails of the coffee & spice plantations, visit elephant camp, coracle rides in the river, wildlife sanctuaries, monasteries, and local Madikeri market – all together contribute to make the holiday fascinating and exhilarating.

 Popular tourist destination: Abbey Falls, Iruppu Falls, and Bylakuppe are the most loved ones.
 Monastery, the second biggest Tibetan settlement in India, Dubare Elephant Camp, and Nagarhole National Park come in close seconds.